Summary of Decameron tales: Tenth tale (V, 10)

 Pietro di Vinciolo goes from home to eat, and his wife brings a boy into the house to bear her company.
 Pietro returns, and she hides her lover under a hen-coop.
 Pietro explains that in the house of Ercolano, with whom he was to have supped, there was discovered a young man bestowed there by Ercolano's wife.
 The lady censures Ercolano's wife, but unluckily an ass treads on the fingers of the boy that is hidden under the hen-coop, so that he cries out in pain.
 Pietro runs to the place, sees him, and apprehends the trick played on him by his wife, which nevertheless he finally condones, because he is not himself free from blame.

 As is custom among the ten storytellers, Dioneo tells the last and most bawdy tale of the day.
 This story is taken from Lucius Apuleius's 2nd-century The Golden Ass.

 Sixth day

 During the sixth day of storytelling, Elissa is queen of the brigata and chooses for the theme stories in which a character avoids attack or embarrassment through a clever remark.

 Many stories in the sixth day do not have previous versions.
 Boccaccio may have invented many of them himself.
 He certainly was clever enough to have created the situations and the retorts.

 First tale (VI, 1)

-A knight offers to carry Madonna Oretta a horseback with a story, but tells it so badly that she begs him to let her dismount.
+A knight offers to carry Madonna Oretta on horseback and tell her a story, but he tells it so badly that she begs him to let her dismount.

 Filomena narrates this tale, which many see as revealing Boccaccio's opinion of what makes a good or bad storyteller, just as portions of Hamlet and A Midsummer Night's Dream contain Shakespeare's opinion of what makes a good or bad actor.